abvitasa/splashkit-installer/README.md

 ---

-## To uninstall, run the following in the terminal
+## Run the following in the terminal to uninstall.

 >### Windows
 >```